chipKIT32/chipKIT-importer/README.md

 At this point, you should be able to build the Plugin just like any other project in NetBeans (Select _Run_ -> _Build Project_ in the main menu or click the button with a hammer icon in the toolbar).

 ## Changelog:
+Version 1.0.3
+- Temporarily added JNA and JNA Platform jars to the plugin module
+- Fixed an bug related to slash directions in relative paths on Windows

 Version 1.0.2
 - Same as 1.0.1 - created to align versioning with MPLAB X IDE plugin repository